 Stretch forming is a type of metalworking most commonly used in aerospace applications.
-During the stretch forming, or wrap forming process, metal sheets or extrusions are stretched to exceed their inherent elastic limit and formed around contoured dies to create the desired shape.
-This “stretching” process results in an increased material yield strength and a stronger finished part.
+During the metal stretch forming process (also known as ‘wrap forming’), metal sheets or extrusions are stretched to exceed their inherent elastic limit and formed around contoured dies to create the desired shape.
+This “stretching” results in an increased material yield strength and a stronger finished part.
 Since stretch forming machines maintain constant tension of the metal throughout the process, they minimize imperfections and wrinkles.

 This process can produce parts of varying complexity, from a simple curved part such as an aircraft skin to one with intricate geometries consisting of non-uniform cross sections.
 Most leading edge parts, joined structural sections, and contoured trim are created using a stretch forming machine.

 Triform designs and builds machines for two main types of stretch forming: sheet (transverse) and extrusion (longitudinal).

 In sheet stretch forming, a large sheet metal blank is placed atop the die or stretch form block.
 The blank is held in place by gripping jaws which hold the edges of the sheet metal.
 During the cycle, the stretch form block (die) moves upward and pushes against the sheet until it forms into a contoured shape.
 Features like oscillating carriages enable the machine to form a variety of complex bends and angles in one cycle.
 Sheet stretch forming machines are most commonly used to form large metal panels for the aerospace and transportation industries.
 See a Sheet Stretch Forming Machine in action.